Khushi84670/ChiefTain/README.md

 ### 📖 FAQ
 -   `GET /faq/`
     -   Returns a list of hardcoded frequently asked questions.
+> Note: This project was developed collaboratively.
+I have modified, configured, and deployed my own working version for learning and demonstration purposes.